 - For Health Care Providers Outside of Massachusetts with a Local Payment Agreement.
 For health care providers outside of Massachusetts who have a payment agreement with the local Blue Cross and/or Blue Shield Plan, the allowed charge is the "negotiated price" that the local Blue Cross and/or Blue Shield Plan passes on to Blue Cross and Blue Shield.
 (Blue Cross and/or Blue Shield Plan means an independent corporation or affiliate operating under a license from the Blue Cross and Blue Shield Association.)
 In many cases, the negotiated price paid by Blue Cross and Blue Shield to the local Blue Cross and/or Blue Shield Plan is a discount from the provider's billed charges.
 However, a number of local Blue Cross and/or Blue Shield Plans can determine only an estimated price at the time your claim is paid.
 Any such estimated price is based on expected settlements, withholds, any other contingent payment arrangements and non-claims transactions, such as interest on provider advances, with the provider (or with a specific group of providers) of the local Blue Cross and/or Blue Shield Plan in the area where services are received.
 In addition, some local Blue Cross and/or Blue Shield Plans' payment agreements with providers do not give a comparable discount for all claims.
 These local Blue Cross and/or Blue Shield Plans elect to smooth out the effect of their payment agreements with providers by applying an average discount to claims.
 The price that reflects average savings may result in greater variation (more or less) from the actual price paid than will the estimated price.
 Local Blue Cross and/or Blue Shield Plans that use these estimated or averaging methods to calculate the negotiated price may prospectively adjust their estimated or average prices to correct for overestimating or underestimating past prices.
 However, the amount you pay is considered a final price.
 In most cases for covered services furnished by these health care providers, you pay only your deductible and/or your copayment and/or your coinsurance, whichever applies. - For Other Health Care Providers.
-For physicians and other covered professional providers who do not have a network payment agreement with Blue Cross and Blue Shield or with the local Blue Cross and/or Blue Shield Plan, or an indemnity payment agreement with Blue Cross and Blue Shield, Blue Cross and Blue Shield uses the standard fee schedule that Blue Cross and Blue Shield has established for its HMO Blue participating physicians and other participating professional providers to calculate your claim payment for most covered services.
-The standard fee schedule amount may sometimes be less than the health care provider's actual charge.
-If this is the case, you will be responsible for the amount of the covered provider's actual charge that is in excess of the fee schedule amount ("balance billing").
-This is in addition to your deductible and/or your copayment and/or your coinsurance, whichever applies.
-For this reason, you may wish to discuss charges with your health care provider before you receive covered services.
-This provision does not apply to covered services that are approved for PCP/Plan Approved Benefits.
-For these PCP/Plan Approved Benefits covered services, the full amount of the health care provider's actual charge is used to calculate your claim payment.
+For health care providers who do not have a network payment agreement with Blue Cross and Blue Shield or for health care providers outside of Massachusetts who do not have a payment agreement with the local Blue Cross and/or Blue Shield Plan, or an indemnity payment agreement with Blue Cross and Blue Shield, Blue Cross and Blue Shield will use the methods outlined below to calculate your claim payment.